Public Security Police Force: Ranks

-Rank insignia

 The rank insignia of the CPSP follows the generic model of the Portuguese Public Security Police.
 Insignia is placed in dark blue epaulets for all ranks, except those of superintendent and superintendent general which use instead red epaulets.

 The insignia for basic ranks consist in silver chevrons: two for constable, three for constable first class and four for principal constable.
 The insignia for sub-chief consists in a silver stripe.
 The insignia for chiefs and commissioners consist of a laurel branch and a number of PSP stars (six points silver stars with the "SP" monogram in the center): one for chief, two for sub-commissioner and three (in inverted triangle) for commissioner.
 The insignia for intendents and superintendents consist of two crossed batons surrounded by laurel wreaths and a number of PSP stars: two for sub-intendent, three (in inverted triangle) for intendent and superintendent and four for superintendent general.

-Firearms

-The standard issue sidearm for regular Macau police officers are issued the Smith & Wesson Model 10 revolver.

-Policemen who work for special units such as Police Intervention Tactical Unit (UTIP) or the Special Operation Group (GOE) are issued with the Glock 19 semi-auto pistol.
-The GOE may also equip with SIG Sauer P226, SIG Sauer P228, Heckler & Koch MP5 if meet certain requirements.

-For long arms, the standard sub-machine guns of Macau Police are Heckler & Koch MP5, Brügger & Thomet MP9, Remington 870 shotguns along with Federal M201-Z tear gas launchers are also one of the regular equipment.

-The Tourism Police unit are issued the Glock 19 semi-auto pistol as a special forces group within the CPSP along with the special patrol group.

-The UTIP and GOE would use small arms unique to the Portuguese FBP m/948, such as the SIG SG 552 short assault rifle, Franchi SPAS-15 semi-automatic shotgun and the SIG-Sauer SSG 3000 sniper rifle.
-They also use Smith & Wesson-made 37 mm gas launchers, long batons and Flash-ball and taser for less-than-lethal to control riots.